robots5/turbo-octo-robot/README.md

 turbo-octo-robot
 ================

-Different things around a pure programming
+Different things around a pure programming.

-If you read this, sorry for my poor English, Im study its, and my project created just for fun:)
+Hello, if you read this, then sorry for my poor English, Im study its, and my project created just for fun:)

 Unlikely that you want, but it would be nice if you edit my notes in order to get rid of mistake in grammar or smth. other:))...Or leave you comment.
 Anyway thx. in advance.

+Cool citation:

 The thing about understanding Compiler Design; or by writing at least a small interpreter or a compiler is, that you gain a broad and reusable set of knowledge and skills across various areas of Computer Science and programming, which can be extended to many different areas.
 In some ways, writing a programming language is a quick and efficient top-down introduction to Computer Science.